 If this happens, don’t despair!
 WordPress has a built-in autosave and revision management system that:

-- Automatically saves your posts and pages,
+- Automatically saves earlier versions of your posts,

-- Your web browser freezes up,
+- Your internet browser crashes,

 - You’re struck by a power outage,

-When you get the message “Are you sure you want to do this?
-Please try again” and click on ‘Please try again’, you will normally go back to a screen displaying a previous version of your post, minus any recent changes.
+When you the message Are you sure you want to do this?
+Please try again displays on your screen and you click on ‘Please try again’, you will normally return to a screen displaying an earlier version of your post, minus any changes that you recently made.

-Click on the link to view the autosave …
+Click on the link (‘View the autosave’) …

 You will be taken to a revision page where an autosaved version of your post can be recovered …